-The Managed Switch is fully compliant with IEEE 802.3, 802.3u, 802.3z and 802.3ab standards.
-By employing store and forward switching mechanism, the Switch provides low latency and faster data transmission.
-Moreover, it also supports more advanced functions such as QoS, Q-in-Q VLAN Tunneling, Rate Limiting, IGMP Snooping, etc..
-Users can configure the required settings of the Switch and monitor its real-time operational status via Command Line Interface (CLI).
-For detailed descriptions on how to use CLI, please refer to Section 2.
+Thank you for using this Managed Switch.
+It employs store and forward switching mechanism, and provides low latency and faster data transmission.
+Moreover, it also supports advanced functions such as QoS, Q-in-Q VLAN Tunneling, Rate Limiting, IGMP Snooping, and etc..
+The built-in management module allows users to configure this Switch and monitor the operation status locally or remotely through network.
+For detailed descriptions on how to configure the Switch, please refer to Section 2.